terminal42/contao-notification_center/README.md

 ## Hooks

-If you want to enrich each message being send by some meta data or want to disable some messages being sent, you can use the sendNotificationMessage hook:
+If you want to enrich each message being sent by some meta data or want to disable some messages being sent, you can use the sendNotificationMessage hook:

 ```php